New England Patriots win Super Bowl LIII for 6th title

 The Rams had the No. 2 scoring offense in the NFL, while the Patriots were ranked fourth.
 But instead of a shootout, scoring came at a premium.

-With 16 total points, it was the lowest-scoring game in Super Bowl history, and the Patriots' 13 points is the lowest by a winning team in Super Bowl history.
+With 16 total points, it was the lowest-scoring game in Super Bowl history, and the Patriots' 13 points is the lowest by a winning team in a Super Bowl.
 It's also the first Super Bowl without a touchdown through the first three quarters.

 Rams kicker Greg Zuerlein's 53-yarder tied it with 2:11 left in the third quarter.